UOsaka-Harada-Laboratory/ur3e_ros2_tutorials/README.md

 1. Connect an Ethernet cable between the host computer and the Ethernet port of UR3e's controller
 2. Set the network configuration as below
     <img src=image/network.png width=280>
-    - The ros node expects to reach the robot at the IP `172.32.1.148`.
+    - The ros node expects to reach the robot at the IP `10.0.2.2`.
 You can change the IP with pendant
     - This IP is set to the `robot_ip` argument as below
         ```bash
-        roslaunch ur_robot_driver ur3e_bringup.launch robot_ip:=172.32.1.148
+        ros2 launch ur_robot_driver ur_control.launch.py ur_type:=ur3e robot_ip:=10.0.2.2 launch_rviz:=false
         ```
 3. Build the docker environment as below
     ```bash